Readri205/MS3_Plant_Manager/README.md

 1. Scrolled down the Settings page until the "GitHub Pages" Section was located;
 1. Under "Source", the dropdown showing "None" was selected and then "Master Branch" was chosen;
 1. The selection was then saved and the page automatically refreshed; and
-1. The published site is found by scrolling back down the page to the "GitHub Pages" section to find the live site - [**EARTH AFRICA** :earth_africa:](https://readri205.github.io/MS2_Project/).
+1. The published site is found by scrolling back down the page to the "GitHub Pages" section to find the live site - [**GARDEN MANAGER** :seedling:](https://github.com/Readri205/MS3_Plant_Manager).
      ![alt text](https://readri205.github.io/MS2_Project/assets/images/readmeimg/deployedgithubpages10050.jpg "Github Pages Deployed Site")

 ### Forking the GitHub Repository